ghzuo/CVTree/README.md

 #### Main Programs
 * cvtree: the main program, it get the phylogeny tree based from the fasta file of genomes.
-* cv:  Get the composition vector based on the fasta file of the genome.
+* g2dv:  Get the composition vector based on the fasta file of the genome.
+* cv2dm: Get the distance matrix based on the compostion vector
+* dm2tree: Get the phylogeny tree from the distance matrix by neighbor-joint method.
+* getdist: Show select distances from the distamce matrix
 * cvdump: Show composition vector
-* dist: Get the distance matrix based on the compostion vector
-* getdist: Show select distances from the distamce matrix
-* nj: Get the phylogeny tree from the distance matrix by neighbor-joint method.
+* diffmtx: compare two distance matrixes

 ## Installation